 Stop Existing Salesforce Duplicate Leads from Syncing to Hubspot

-If there are duplicate leads and contacts in Salesforce that only share a name or other matching fields, or have a different email convention like email@example.com, firstname.lastname@example.org, email@example.com these will not be identified or considered duplicates by HubSpot — which is concerning, because a large portion of duplicate records in any database are partial duplicates and there is no guarantee that two duplicate records will necessarily share the same email address.
+If there are duplicate Salesforce lead records and contacts in Salesforce that only share a name or other matching fields, or have a different email convention like email@example.com, firstname.lastname@example.org, email@example.com these will not be identified or considered duplicates by HubSpot — which is concerning, because a large portion of duplicate records in any database are partial duplicates and there is no guarantee that two duplicate records will necessarily share the same email address.

-Additionally, HubSpot automatically syncs with the first record returned.
+Additionally, your HubSpot account automatically syncs with the first record returned.
 This can be a problem because the first record returned is not necessarily the most fully-fleshed out or up to date record that contains multiple duplicates.
 The record that HubSpot syncs with is then the default “master” record and all future changes need to be made to that record to remain synced between the two platforms.

-If you choose a master record that isn’t currently synced with HubSpot, you’ll receive an error message in the Salesforce Sync card on the corresponding HubSpot contact record, letting you know that the contact is no longer syncing with Salesforce.
+If you choose a master record that isn’t currently synced with HubSpot, you’ll receive an error message in the Salesforce Sync card on the corresponding HubSpot contact record, letting you know that the Hubspot contact is no longer syncing with Salesforce.

 To associate the HubSpot contact with a new master record in Salesforce, you’ll have to resync.